-Goals: To discover how change and racial relations develop both in our culture and in the way writers and their readers respond to those changes and situations.
+Goals: Our primary goal is to discover how change and racial relations develop both in our culture and in the way writers and their readers respond to those changes and situations.
 Students discuss how Black and White women, as represented in literature, move through and solve challenging racial situations and bonding opportunities.